 “The more you read, the more things you know.
 The more that you learn, the more places you’ll go.” – Dr. Seuss

 With challenging texts in school and taking home books at a comfort level, children gain fluency and mastery in both decoding and understanding their books.
-In the early years we develop decoding skills and then move to developing children’s inference and comprehension, whilst developing a rich and varied vocabulary.
+We follow the LCP Letters and Sounds scheme to deliver our Phonics sessions in Early Years and Key Stage One, which teaches the children decoding skills.
+Children begin to read by using phonetically decodable books which allows them to apply the phonemes taught.
+Children then move to developing inference and comprehension skills, whilst developing a rich and varied vocabulary.

 Our aim is to nurture lifelong readers and hope children will curl up with a book and read their favourite stories over and over again.
 Just for the love of it!